Skip to content

 4. What trade-offs are you willing to make?
 Every goal implies resource allocation.
 Clarity about trade-offs prevents the scattered effort that comes from pursuing too many goals simultaneously.

-Phase 3: Actions — Strategic Execution
+Phase 3: Actions — Your Highest-Leverage Moves

 High-Quality Work Produced = (Time Spent) x (Intensity of Focus)